dmitriz/cpsfy/README.md

 all error outputs from `cpsFun`, basically whatever is passed into its second callback.
 The outputs from both functions are simply merged together, due to the "flattening" job performed by the `flatMap`.

+Conversely, any CPS function, being just a function accepting callbacks as its arguments, can be dropped into the Promise constructor
+(from any Promise implementation) to return the Promise holding the first argument from the first output in the first callback, or that from the second callback, treated as error.

 ## Node API